ezequiassam2/star-wars-api/README.md

 # Star Wars API

-This is a CRUD API for managing planets and films using Flask, MongoDB, and Clean Architecture.
+This is a CRUD API for managing planets and films using Flask, MongoDB, and some Clean Architecture principles.

 ## Getting Started